-Yann Martel (The Life of Pi)

 I’ve been blogging for years but have been wandering like a cyberspace gypsy from one blogging platform to another.
 But I feel at home here at WordPress now…despite the constant image upload quality battle that I have to wage!

 Although this is primarily a book blog, this is still my personal journal.
-So while I will write mostly about books because reading is my passion, the title does include “Other Stories”, so I will also write about things that interest me, like movies, music, TV shows, Korean dramas, and other random stuff.
-I will try to fangirl in moderation but it will be a half-hearted attempt at best.
+So while I will write mostly about books because reading is my passion, the title does include “Other Stories”, so I will also write about other things that interest me, like movies, music, TV shows, Korean dramas, and other random stuff.
+I will try to fangirl in moderation but it may be a halfhearted attempt at best. 😛

 Book Review Policy: